aolney/ct-modular-book/docs/14-krell.md

 ## Probabilistic timbre

-The final component of the Krell patch is dynamic changes to timbre through filter cutoff modulation, wavefolding, and fm modulation.
+The final component of the Krell patch is dynamic changes to timbre through filter cutoff modulation, wavefolding, and FM modulation.
-Each of these is rather straightforward and subtle, producing an aggregate effect that is just enough to create the sense of different voices withough being overly aggressive in their sound.
+Each of these is rather straightforward and subtle, producing an aggregate effect that is just enough to create the sense of different voices without being overly aggressive in their sound.
 The FM appears to be a fixed modulation of around 3600 Hz, which gives the timbre a bit of a wobble but mostly produces harmonics that are filtered out by the band pass filter.
 The wavefolding also is fairly subtle and uses an independent cycling attack decay envelope rather than being triggered by the main envelope.
 The filter cutoff is modulated by one of the FRVs rather than by the main envelope.